 - How we can help with disabilities (including mental health) - we offer to manage the impact of a disability, including specific learning differences, mental health, autism spectrum and long term medical conditions.

-- Counselling and Psychology Interventions Team(CAPIT) offers a range of therapeutic interventions for students experiencing emotional or psychological issues.
+- Counselling and Psychotherapy Services(CAPS) offers a range of therapeutic interventions for students experiencing emotional and psychological issues.

-- Support for survivors of sexual and domestic violence or abuse
+- Support for survivors of sexual and domestic abuse

 We will work with you to enable you to thrive